typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 -   the type changes entirely, for example if a function previously accepted `number` and now accepts `{ count: number }`—since the user will have to change all calls to the function ([playground][changed-type])

--   a function (including a class constructor or methods) argument *requires a more specific (“narrower”) type*, for example if it previously accepted `string | number` but now requires `string`—since the user will have to change some calls to the function ([playground][narrower-argument])
+-   a function (including a class constructor or methods) argument *requires a more specific ("narrower") type*, for example if it previously accepted `string | number` but now requires `string`—since the user will have to change some calls to the function ([playground][narrower-argument])

--   a function (including a class constructor or method) *returns a less specific (“wider”) type*, for example if it previously returned `string` but now returns `string | null`—since the user’s existing handling of the return value will be wrong in some cases ([playground][wider-return]).
+-   a function (including a class constructor or method) *returns a less specific ("wider") type*, for example if it previously returned `string` but now returns `string | null`—since the user's existing handling of the return value will be wrong in some cases ([playground][wider-return]).

     This includes widening from a *type guard* to a more general check.
 For example: